OuchenOussama/hespressence/README.md

 ## Usage

-- **Scraping**: Scrape comments from the website using the `scraper_rss.py` script, which collects data and sends it to Kafka for processing.
+- **Scraping**: Scrape comments from the website using the `scraper_rss.py` script within the Kafka , which collects data and sends it to Flink for processing.
 - **Processing**: Real-time sentiment analysis is performed using Flink, and the results are sent to PostgreSQL.
-- **Exploratory Analytics**: The dashboard allows for deep analysis of sentiment across different topics and timeframes.
+- **Monitoring**: Track trends and monitor sentiment patterns for ongoing conversations, deep analysis of sentiment across different topics and timeframes through the dashboard.
-- **Monitoring**: Track trends and monitor sentiment patterns for ongoing conversations through the dashboard.
+- **Exploratory Analytics**: The Master DataSet persistent historical data storing allows for flexible, ad-hoc metrics in a non predefined manner.